 If you have questions about the RA position, please contact Dan Pretz, Associate Director of Housing, Residence Life & Summer Conferences at email@example.com

-If you have questions about the OL position and/or the CF position(s), please contact Chris Ambrose, Assistant Director of Student Engagement at firstname.lastname@example.org or Sarah Herberger, Coordinator of Student Affairs, at email@example.com
+If you have questions about the OL position and/or the CF position(s), please contact the Office of Student Affairs at PeabodyStudentAffairs@jhu.edu.

 In order to be considered for a student leadership position, you must meet the following minimum criteria:

-Our Student Leader application process has three parts:
+Our Student Leader application process has two parts:

 Please take note of the dates below and begin to plan your schedule accordingly.

 -4/26/2021 Student leader contracts due to Student Affairs

 All sessions to be conducted via Zoom.
 Click links to join.